 Summertime is magical.
 Snow seems like a dream it’s so far gone.
 It’s all about the sunshine, heat, and not having to grab a jacket on the way out the door.
 You go off on picnics, join a softball league, and find pristine lakes to frolic in on weekends.
-And after a friend invites you out on his or her boat, you ask yourself, “Will I regret buying a boat?”
+And after a friend invites you out on his or her boat, you ask yourself, “Should I buy a boat?”

 I’ve asked myself that question of late.
 We live in the state of 10,000 lakes, so boating, along with cabins up north, is de rigueur in these parts.
 Crazy Norwegians…